mudge/argon2id/README.md

 password == "notopensesame" #=> false
 ```

-Or, if you are retrieving a persisted password from storage:
+Or, if you only have the hash (e.g. retrieved from storage):

 ```ruby
 password = Argon2id::Password.new("$argon2id$v=19$m=19456,t=2,p=1$ZS2nBFWBpnt28HjtzNOW4w$SQ+p+dIcWbpzWpZQ/ZZFj8IQkyhYZf127U4QdkRmKFU")